What is open source software?

 Sharing the source code

 Open source software is different.
-Its authors make its source code available to others who would like to view that code, copy it, learn from it, alter it, or share it.
+Its authors make its source code available to others who would like to view, copy, alter, share or learn from the code.
 LibreOffice and Firefox are examples of open source software.

-As they do with proprietary software, users must accept the terms of a license when they use open source software—but the legal terms of open source licenses differ dramatically from those of proprietary licenses.
+Before using open source software, users must accept the terms of a license, as they do with proprietary software.
+However, the legal terms of open source licenses differ dramatically from those of proprietary licenses.

 Open source licenses affect the way people can use, study, modify, and distribute software.
-In general, open source licenses grant users permission to use open source software for any purpose they wish.
+In general, these allow users to use the source for any purpose they wish, and make any changes specific to their needs.

-By design, open source software licenses promote collaboration and sharing because they permit other people to make modifications to source code and incorporate those changes into their own projects.
+By design, open source software licenses promote collaboration and sharing because they allow other people to modify the source code and incorporate those changes into their projects.
 They encourage developers to access, view, and modify open source software whenever they like, as long as they let others do the same when they share their work.

 Companies prefer open source software to proprietary software for a number of reasons, including: